 - The mountpoint located on the remote server.
 If you are relaying a shoutcast stream,

 - The name to use for the local mountpoint.
-This is what the mount will be named on the RELAY SERVER.
+This is what the mount will be named on the relaying server.

-- If you are relaying a Shoutcast stream, you need to specify this indicator to also relay the metadata (song titles) that is part of the Shoutcast stream.
+- If you are relaying a Shoutcast stream, you may want to specify this indicator to also relay the metadata

 Mount Specific Settings